halirutan/Wolfram-Language-IntelliJ-Plugin-Archive/README.md

 ##![bug image][issues-image] Reporting issues

 For issue- and bug-tracking [Jetbrains YouTrack](http://halirutan.myjetbrains.com/youtrack/issues) is used.
 If you find bugs, experience weird behavior or have feature suggestions please [create a new issue there](http://halirutan.myjetbrains.com/youtrack/issues#newissue=yes).
+Of course I will answer any issues that are reported through [GitHub](https://github.com/halirutan/Mathematica-IntelliJ-Plugin/issues) as well.

 Note that the plug-in itself contains a bug-reporter.
 When an unhandled exception is thrown, you are notified by IDEA and you can give as much details as possibles which are then automatically turned into a new issue in the bug-tracker.

-##![contact image][contact-image] Contact
+##![contact image][contact-image] Credits and Contact
+###Credits
+A lot of people helped to bring this project to life.
+Without them, it would probably have died a long time ago.
+Especially 4 people supported the plug-in from its very buggy first version.
+They were never tired of discussing feature details, testing new stuff, reporting bugs and suggesting future improvements:

+- [rsmenon:](https://github.com/rsmenon) Provided parts of the Module and Color Scheme implementations, testing.
+Improvements of the parsing for *Mathematica* version 10.

+- [Szabolcs Horvát:](https://github.com/szhorvat) Heavy testing.
+Convinced me to implement a *Structure View* provider and discussed every detail, especially how it should work.

+- [Leonid Shifrin:](https://github.com/lshifr) Most interesting discussions about implementation design and details.

+- [Rolf Mertig:](http://www.gluonvision.com/) Testing and discussions about important features that are available in Wolfram Workbench.

+In addition to that, a special thanks goes to [Aliaksandr Dubrouski](https://github.com/dubrousky) and [Jakub Kuczmarski](https://github.com/jkuczm).
+The first on pointed me to Travis CI and explained how I can add support for it.
+The second one discussed details of the ``MUnit` `` support in Wolfram Workbench.

+###Contact

-The easiest way to contact me is ping me (@halirutan) in the [dedicated stackexchange chat](http://chat.stackexchange.com/rooms/8636/intellijidea-plugin-for-mathematica).
+The easiest way to make contact is to write in the the [dedicated stackexchange chat](http://chat.stackexchange.com/rooms/8636/intellijidea-plugin-for-mathematica).
+There, you should ping me (@halirutan) so that I get notified.
 If you don't have enough reputation to talk there, feel free to write me an email.
 My address can be seen by evaluating this in *Mathematica*

     Uncompress["1:eJxTTMoPChZhYGAoSCwpykzOdshIzMksKi1JzNNLSQUAgX0JmQ=="]

+If you have specific feature questions, please don't hesitate to [open a new issue](http://halirutan.myjetbrains.com/youtrack/newissue) in YouTrack.

 ----